Overview

 Background

-I have a CMS application called github - bmf-san/Rubel, which is no longer maintained but is used to run this blog.
+There is a CMS application called github - bmf-san/Rubel that I am currently not maintaining but was used to run this blog.

-To replace this application, I chose Go as the language and decided to adopt Clean Architecture to rethink the architecture.
+To replace this application, I chose Go as the language and decided to adopt Clean Architecture to review the architecture.

-Rubel uses frameworks like Laravel and React, but since it was implemented heavily relying on these frameworks, I felt it was a waste of time to keep up with the frequent updates of these relatively modern and fast-evolving frameworks.
+Rubel uses frameworks like Laravel and React, but the implementation heavily relies on these frameworks, making it difficult to keep up with the rapid version updates of these relatively modern and changing frameworks.

-Ideally, I wanted to focus on adding and improving CMS features.
-However, for an application I plan to maintain for a long time, spending time on non-essential development seemed unreasonable.
+Ideally, I would want to focus on adding and improving CMS functionalities, but I found it unreasonable to spend time on non-essential development for an application I want to operate for a long time.

-By minimizing dependencies on frameworks, libraries, and other technologies, and leveraging Go's standard library as much as possible, I thought I could create a highly maintainable application.
+I thought that if I could minimize dependencies on frameworks, libraries, and other technologies while sufficiently utilizing Go's standard library, I could create a highly maintainable application.

-Although I feel I am taking a strategy close to optimal for personal development, I understand there will be aspects I won't see until the operational phase.
+I feel that I am taking an optimal strategy for personal development, but there will likely be aspects that are not visible until I enter the operational phase.

 Table of Contents